 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Sphere on August 9, 2016 in hardcover and has 416 pages.
+This urban fantasy is a hardcover edition that was published by Sphere on August 9, 2016 and has 416 pages.